natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 # The shared framework

 To put it simply, a .NET Core shared framework is a folder of assemblies (\*.dll files) that are not in the application folder.
 These assemblies version and release together.
+This folder is one part of the "shared system-wide version of .NET Core", and is usually found in `C:/Program Files/dotnet/shared`.

 When you run `dotnet.exe WebApp1.dll`, the **.NET Core host** must